Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Numerical Examples

 To run the algorithms, we consider two types of undirected graphs: a stochastic block model (SBM) and a small-world (SW) network.
-Let $\ccalG_{\textrm{SBM}}$ be denote a SBM network with $n$ total nodes and $c$ communities with $n_{b}$ nodes in each community, $b=1,\ldots,c$, $\sum_{b=1}^{c} n_{b} = n$ \cite{decelle11}.
+Let $\ccalG_{\textrm{SBM}}$ denote a SBM network with $n$ total nodes and $c$ communities with $n_{b}$ nodes in each community, $b=1,\ldots,c$, $\sum_{b=1}^{c} n_{b} = n$ \cite{decelle11}.
 The probability of drawing an edge between nodes within the same community is $p_{b}$ and the probability of drawing an edge between any node in community $b$ and any node in community $b'$ is $p_{bb'}$.
-Similarly, let $\ccalG_{\textrm{SW}}$ be a SW network with $n$ nodes described by parameters $p_{e}$ (probability of drawing an edge between nodes) and $p_r$ (probability of rewiring edges), see \cite{watts98} for details.
+Similarly, $\ccalG_{\textrm{SW}}$ describes a SW network with $n$ nodes characterized by parameters $p_{e}$ (probability of drawing an edge between nodes) and $p_r$ (probability of rewiring edges) \cite{watts98}.
 In the first experiment, we study signals $\bbx \in \reals^{n}$ supported on either the SBM or the SW networks.
 In each of the test cases presented, $\ccalG \in \{\ccalG_{\textrm{SBM}}, \ccalG_{\textrm{SW}}\}$ denotes the underlying graph, and $\bbA \in \{0,1\}^{n \times n}$ its associated adjacency matrix.
 The simulation parameters are set as follows.
 The number of nodes is $n=96$ and the bandwidth is $k=10$.
 For the SBM, we set $c=4$ communities of $n_{b}=24$ nodes in each, with edge probabilities $p_{b}=0.8$ and $p_{bb'}=0.2$ for $b\neq b'$.
 For the SW case, we set the edge and rewiring probabilities as $p_{e} = 0.2$ and $p_{r}=0.7$.
-The goal is to approximate (estimate) the $k$ GFT coefficients as $\hby = \bbH^{\ast}_{s}(\bbC) \bbC (\bbx + \bbw)$s, where $\bbC$ is designed according to the various methods under study, and with $\bbH_{s}^{\ast}(\bbC)$ given by \eqref{eqn_H2_noisy_backward_x}.
 The metric to assess the reconstruction performance is the relative mean squared error (MSE) computed as $\mbE[\|\hby - \tbx_{k}\|_{2}^{2}]/\mbE[\|\tbx_{k}\|_{2}^{2}]$.
-We simulate $100$ different sequences $\{\bbx_{t}\}_{t=1}^{100}$ of $100$ signals in each sequence, totaling $10,000$ signals.
-We average the error on these noisy realizations to estimate the MSE.
+We estimate the MSE by simulating $100$ different sequences of length $100$, totaling $10,000$ signals.
+Each of these signals is obtained by simulating $k=10$ i.i.d. zero-mean, unit-variance Gaussian random variables, squaring them to obtain the GFT $\tbx_{k}$, and finally computing $\bbx = \bbV_{k} \tbx_{k}$.
 We repeat this simulation for $5$ different random graph realizations.
 For the methods that use the covariance matrix $\bbR_{x}$ as input, we estimate $\bbR_{x}$ from $500$ realizations of $\bbx$, which we regarded as training samples and are not used for estimating the relative MSE.
-Finally, for the methods in which the sampling method is random, we perform the node selection $10$ different times and average the results.
+Finally, for the methods in which the sampling is random, i.e., a1), b1), and c), we perform the node selection $10$ different times and average the results.